 So you need a new wetsuit, but you dig nature and want to, like, preserve it.
 It’s a conundrum every eco-savvy surfer faces at some point in his career.
 Enter: Body Glove Eco.
 Made of non-toxic Eco-Flex and Bio-Stretch (materials derived from limestone and natural rubber, respectively), the new men’s suit is less energy-intensive to produce than its conventional neoprene counterpart.

 Among its other green features are graphics printed in water-based inks and a zipper made from recycled plastic.
 Among its not-particularly-green-but-still-really-cool-looking features are “super flex kneepads,” “Vaporlock seams,” and an “interior floodgate” system to keep water seepage to a minimum.
 The suit goes for $324.95 — buy it online or search Body Glove’s Web site for retail stores.

 Story by Tobin Hack.
 This article originally appeared in Plenty in April 2008.
-This story was added to MNN.com in October 2009.
+This story was added to MNN.com.